 The Blue Diamond mine shuttered in 1989, and the tracks between it and Neece Creek were removed in 1996, with the rest of the line abandoned in 2008.

 The tracks still exist from Nora Junction (in Nora, VA) to their present-day end at Neece Creek.

-Thanks to Chase Freeman for contributing information about this route.
+Thanks to Chase Freeman for contributing information.